Twin Suns

 "Twin Suns" is the twentieth episode of the third season of the American 3D animated science fiction television series Star Wars Rebels.
 The episode was written and directed by series creator Dave Filoni, with co-executive producer Henry Gilroy serving as co-writer.
 The episode originally aired in the United States on March 18, 2017, on Disney XD.

-The series takes place five years before the original Star Wars film, when the Galactic Empire is hunting down the last of the Jedi while a fledgling rebellion against the Empire is emerging.
+The series takes place five years before the original Star Wars film in 5 BBY (Before the Battle of Yavin), when the Galactic Empire is hunting down the last of the Jedi while a fledgling rebellion against the Empire is emerging.
 It follows a small band of Rebels who conduct covert operations on various imperial-controlled planets.
+This episode takes place two years before the original Star Wars film in 2 BBY.
 In this episode, Ezra Bridger (voiced by Taylor Gray) travels to the desert planet of Tatooine to find Obi-Wan "Ben" Kenobi (voiced by Stephen Stanton), who he believes is being hunted by Maul (voiced by Sam Witwer).
 Maul eventually finds Kenobi, and the two face off in a lightsaber duel.
-The episode concludes a storyline between Kenobi and Maul that was first introduced in Star Wars Episode I: The Phantom Menace and expanded upon in Star Wars: The Clone Wars and Star Wars Rebels.
+The episode concludes a storyline between Kenobi and Maul that was first introduced in Star Wars: Episode I – The Phantom Menace and expanded upon in Star Wars: The Clone Wars and Star Wars Rebels.

 The meeting between Kenobi and Maul was first shown in a mid-season trailer in January 2017.
 Filoni was heavily involved in the creation of the episode, believing it would have major implications for all characters involved.
 Stephen Stanton, who also voiced AP-5 and Tarkin in Rebels, was cast to voice an older Ben Kenobi while Sam Witwer returned for his final performance as Maul on the show.
 In the United States, "Twin Suns" was viewed by approximately 400,000 viewers.
 The episode was well-received by critics, who praised its writing and Stanton's performance as Kenobi.